kaist-ina/Extractocol/README.md

 # Extractocol
 Automatic Protocol Behavior Analysis Framework for Android Apps.

+Currently, This version is incomplete.
+So Extractocol may can't properly perform for some apps in our dataset.
+Because we have modified some core modules for other projects.
+When we finish implementing the modules, we will update that.
-This version is incomplete and we will finish this work by Feb, 2017.
+<b>we will finish this work by Feb, 2017.</b>

 # How To
 Extractocol has two main modules that are program slicing and signature building modules.
 We extended flowdroid to slice network related instructions in APK.
 We implement signature building module using Soot framework.
 Currently, the two modules are divided so you should run the modules respectively (We plan to provide an all in one script).
 We implement Extractocol using Eclipse and this repository includes eclipse project setting file.
 Therefore, you can easily set up a development environment using import existing workspace menu in eclipse.